Sherlockboy/LaravelStore/README.md

 Guest cart uses session id instead of user id.
 See `\App\Models\Cart::getCart` for more details.
 - Carts are merged after login - all products from guest cart are moved to user cart (item quantity is appended if user cart and guest cart contain same product).
 Guest cart is deleted after merge.
-Merge is called in `\App\Http\Controllers\Auth\AuthenticatedSessionController::store`executed in `\App\Models\Cart::merge`.
+Merge is called in `\App\Http\Controllers\Auth\AuthenticatedSessionController::store` and executed in `\App\Models\Cart::merge`.
 - When user adds to cart product which is already in cart, product quantity will be increased by 1.
 - When user removes product from cart, whole cart item will be deleted.
-So, that means that right now there is no way to decrease amount of product in cart which is obviously bad for UI/UX.

 ## Notes about addresses

  - User can have only one default address, so if you mark one address as default and save it, previous default address will be set as not-default.
  - Delivery information is saved in order, even if it was placed by authorized user.
-So, delivery information will be preserved even if address will be deleted.
+So, delivery information will be preserved even if address is deleted.
  - In order to validate phone number format, custom validation rule was created - `\App\Rules\PhoneNumber`.

+## Notes about orders

+- All orders are created with status = `pending`.
+Status can be changed later by admin.
+-